-Council is changing the land use classification for residential properties offering short-stay rental accommodation, commencing as of 1 July 2025.
+Council is proposing a change in land use classification for residential properties offering short-stay rental accommodation, commencing as of 1 July 2025.

-The change increases the council rates for short-stay rental accommodation properties to match those of traditional tourist accommodation properties.
-This change aims to:
+If implemented, the change would increase the council rates for short-stay rental accommodation properties to match those of traditional tourist accommodation properties.
+This proposed change aims to:

-- Address the limited availability of residential properties for long-term rental accommodation within the City of Unley; and - Ensure fairness in rating between traditional tourist accommodation providers (e.g., hotels, motels) and shortstay rental accommodation businesses such as (but not limited to) Airbnb and Stayz.
+- Address the limited availability of residential properties for long-term rental accommodation within the City of Unley; and - To ensure fairness in rating between traditional tourist accommodation providers (e.g., hotels, motels) and shortstay rental accommodation businesses such as (but not limited to) Airbnb and Stayz.

-The Commercial Other land use classification, will be reviewed annually and apply for the full financial year from July to June.
+The Commercial Other land use classification, if applied, would be reviewed annually and apply for the full financial year from July to June.